eXascaleInfolab/CleanImp/README.md

 This makes it possible to compare the reconstruction quality of an imputation algorithm with its actual impact on forecasting performance.

-### Running multiple configurations
+### Running multiple configurations (f)

-Most benchmark arguments accept multiple values.
-For example, several datasets, missingness patterns, and imputation algorithms can be evaluated in a single run:
+Our benchmark arguments accept multiple values, allowing you to evaluate several datasets, missingness patterns, and imputation algorithms within a single run.
+You can customize the command to suit your needs by adding, removing, or modifying the different parameters.

 ``` bash
 python cleanimp_f_benchmark.py \